-- h.
-Use of Date Preceding Valuation Date If the company uses a date that precedes the valuation date to calculate the reserves, the company shall state the date used and explain why the use of such date will not produce a material change in the results if the results were based on the valuation date.
-Such explanation shall describe the process the qualified actuary used to determine the adjustment, the amount of the adjustment and the rationale for why the adjustments are appropriate. - i.
-Approximations and Simplifications Description of any approximations and simplifications used in reserve calculations. - 12.
-Reliance Descriptions and Statements A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation and a reliance statement from each individual on whom the qualified actuary relied that includes: - a.
-Reliance Listing The name, title, telephone number, email address and qualifications of the individual, along with the individual's company name and address, and the information provided. - b.
-Reliance Statements A statement as to the accuracy, completeness or reasonableness, as applicable, of the information provided, along with a signature and the date signed. - 13.
-Certifications - a.
-Investment Officer on Investments A certification from a duly authorized investment officer that the modeled asset investment strategy is consistent with the company's current investment strategy, except where the modeled reinvestment strategy may have been substituted with the alternative investment strategy as defined in VM-20 Section 7.E.1.g. - b.
-Qualified Actuary on Investments A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs. - c.
-Senior Management on Internal Controls A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation, as provided in Section 12B(2) of Model #820. - d.
-Qualified Actuary on Interest Rate and Volatility Risks Certification, by the qualified actuary assigned responsibility under VM-G for a group of policies that qualifies for exclusion from the requirement to calculate a stochastic reserve under the provisions of VM-20, Section 6.A.1.a.iii, that this group of policies is not subject to material interest rate risk or asset return volatility risk. - e.
-Qualified Actuary on Accordance with Model #820 and VM-20 Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the principle-based valuation was performed in accordance with the relevant sections of Model #820 and VM-20.
+- b.
+Description of the results of the modeling and analysis, including a table displaying each of the seven steps of the RBC calculation. - c.
+Description of the process to split the resulting RBC into interest and market components, and the results of that split. - d.
+If the alternative methodology was used, documentation of any non-prescribed factors and the basis for those factors. - e.
+State the method that the company used to recognize the impact of federal income tax.
+If the company used the specific tax recognition, disclosure of the result of the macro tax adjustment method. - 15.
+Reliance Descriptions and Statements A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation under VM-21 and a reliance statement from each individual on whom the qualified actuary relied that includes: - a.
+Reliance Listing The name, title, telephone number, e-mail address and qualifications of the individual, along with the individual's company name and address, and the information provided. - b.
+Reliance Statements A statement as to the accuracy, completeness or reasonableness, as applicable, of the information provided, along with a signature and the date signed. - 16.
+Certifications The following certifications: - a.
+Investment Officer on Investments A certification from a duly authorized investment officer that the modeled asset investment strategy, including any CDHS, is consistent with the company's current investment strategy except where the modeled reinvestment strategy may have been substituted with the alternative investment strategy, and also any CDHS meets the requirements of a CDHS. - b.
+Qualified Actuary on Investments A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-21 and in compliance with all applicable ASOPs. - c.
+Senior Management on Internal Controls A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-21, as provided in Section 12B(2) of Model #820. - d.
+Qualified Actuary on Accordance with VM-21 and Model #820 Certification by the qualified actuary, for the groups of contracts for which responsibility was assigned, that the principle-based valuation was performed in accordance with the principles and requirements outlined in VM-21 and the relevant sections of Model #820. - e.
+Qualified Actuary on Assumptions and Margins Certification by the qualified actuary, for the groups of contracts for which responsibility was assigned, that the